AdobeDocs/experience-manager-65.en/help/forms/using/adobe-sign-integration-adaptive-forms.md

 ## Connect AEM Forms with Adobe Acrobat Sign {#adobe-sign}

-To connect **[!DNL AEM Forms]** with **[!DNL Adobe Acrobat Sign]**, set up the software and accounts listed in the prerequisites section, and configure the Adobe Sign Cloud Service in your AEM Forms Author and Publish instances:
+To connect **[!DNL AEM Forms]** with **[!DNL Adobe Acrobat Sign]**, set up the software and accounts listed in the prerequisites section, and connect Adobe Sign to your all the AEM Forms Author and Publish instances:

 ## Prerequisites {#prerequisites}